 The biggest challenge lies in digitizing data and speeding up the process as the majority of our tasks still happen on paper or PDF files.
 From getting signature on a report card to filing for a loan there is a huge process of documentation which is highly time-consuming and requires a lot of manual processes.

 Companies spend a huge amount of money and resources in managing these documents and keeping track of them.
 In all the highly regularized sectors like healthcare, banking, legal, supply chain, etc, it becomes even more critical especially during audits.
 So automating this process becomes of utmost importance.

 What is document processing automation?

 Document process automation is the design of systems and workflows that assist in the creation of electronic documents.
 These include logic-based systems that use segments of pre-existing text and/or data to assemble a new document.
 This process is increasingly used within certain industries to assemble legal documents, contracts, and letters.
 Automation systems allow companies to minimize data entry, reduce the time spent proof-reading, and reduce the risks associated with human error.

 How are AI and Deep learning winning this game?

 The document process automation is the need for the digital era.
 A lot of work was happening in this field but recent developments using cutting edge technologies like deep learning and Artificial Intelligence have completely revolutionized this domain.

-For example: The above algorithm is of the most advanced model which uses Optical Character Recognition (OCR) service to extract the text and layout information, which allows you to work with native digital documents, such as PDFs, and document images (e.g., scanned documents).
+For example: The above algorithm represents the most advanced model that uses Optical Character Recognition (OCR) service to extract the text and layout information, which allows you to work with native digital documents, such as PDFs, and document images (e.g., scanned documents).

 How is AI automating the documentation process workflow?